-Ram Dantu, Professor; Ph.D., Concordia at Montreal.
+Ram Dantu, Professor; Ph.D., Concordia (Montreal).
 Wireless networks; network security; Voice over Internet Protocol.

 Song Fu, Assistant Professor; Ph.D., Wayne State.
 Reliability modeling; virtualization technologies; dependable computing.

-Yan Huang, Associate Professor; Ph.D., Minnesota.
-Spatio-temporal databases and mining; geo-stream data processing; spatial data integration; geographic information systems.
+Yan Huang, Professor; Ph.D., Minnesota.
+Spatiotemporal databases and mining; geo-stream data processing; spatial data integration; geographic information systems.